Maria Bamford: 1998–2008: Comedy beginnings

-Rise to prominence: 2008–2014
+2008–2014: Rise to prominence

 Her album Unwanted Thoughts Syndrome, produced by Comedy Central Records, was released in April 2009 and includes a DVD containing The Maria Bamford Show episodes.
-During the Christmas 2009-2010 shopping seasons, she was featured in a series of Target commercials, portraying an overachieving shopper determined to be first in line.
+During the Christmas 2009–2010 shopping seasons, she was featured in a series of Target commercials, portraying an over eager shopper determined to be first in line.
 For Christmas 2009, she released a free stand-up special online as a gift to her fans.

 While working in voice-over shows and advertisements in Los Angeles, she was hospitalized three times over the course of 18 months for nervous breakdowns.
 She commented on the hospital visits by saying "it was the responsible thing to do" after she felt "suicidal" and "dispirited".

-In 2012 she released The Special Special Special for download through Chill.com.
+In 2012, she released The Special Special Special for download through Chill.com.
 The special was recorded at her own home in Los Angeles with only her parents present as the audience.

 In 2013, she created and starred in a web series called Ask My Mom.
 She plays both herself and her mother, who answers questions sent in by fans.
 Also in 2013, she appeared as herself in one episode of the interview web series All Growz Up with Melinda Hill.
-She voiced Pema in Nickelodeon cartoon The Legend of Korra.
+She voiced Pema in the Nickelodeon cartoon The Legend of Korra.

 In 2013, she appeared in season four of Arrested Development as Debrie Bardeaux, Tobias Fünke's love interest.
 The series creator noted her as a comical "genius" and said that "real artists [like Maria] talk about things that nobody else talks about, and talk about them candidly."
 She remained on the series until it concluded in 2019.